signalfx/integrations/traefik/docs/counter.traefik_entrypoint_request_duration_seconds_bucket.md

 ---
 title: traefik_entrypoint_request_duration_seconds_bucket
-brief: How long it took to process the request on an entrypoint, partitioned by status code, protocol, and method.
+brief: The sum of request durations within a configured time intervals.
 metric_type: cumulative counter
 ---
 ### traefik_entrypoint_request_duration_seconds_bucket

-How long it took to process the request on an entrypoint, partitioned by status code, protocol, and method.
+The sum of request durations that are within a configured time interval.
+The request durations are measured at an entrypoint in seconds.
+This value is partitioned by status code, protocol, and method.